oconnor663/jacko.io/posts/async_futures.md

 an an async function calls itself, it has to `Box` the recursive future before awaiting it:

 [^stackless]: In other words, Rust futures are "stackless coroutines".
-In
+For
-    contrast, "goroutines" in Go are "stackful".
+    comparison, "goroutines" in Go are "stackful", and they can do recursion without any extra steps.

 ```rust
 LINK: Playground playground://async_playground/boxed_recursion.rs